Skip to Content

 Providers covered by the Health Care Worker Background Check Act should designate one person as a Portal Registration Authority (PRA).
 This person serves as a liaison with IDPH's Information Technology Security, manages the Provider's portal account and ensures application security.
 The PRA must register for a portal account to access the IDPH Health Alert Network through the

-HAN Web Portal
+IDPH Web Portal

 Until the IDPH authorizes access to the

-HAN Web Portal
+IDPH Web Portal

 , agencies must continue to obtain ISP name-based criminal background check results and send them to the HCWR.
 The person's social security number (SSN) must be written on the background check sent to IDPH.
 ISP name-based criminal background check results must be reported immediately upon hire to the HCWR.

 Providers are responsible for checking the HCWR to verify that the fingerprint or name-based background check results were received and posted on the HCWR.
 If name-based results are not posted within two weeks of submitting or fingerprint results not posted within 48 hours of being taken, it is the Provider's responsibility to contact the Illinois Department of Public Health's HCWR to determine what actions need to be taken to get the background check result posted.

 Upon completion of the Provider's approved DSP training program, the DSP Course Coordinator must ensure DSP training is reported to the Health Care Worker Registry

 All Providers with Division-approved DSP training programs are enrolled in a web-entry reporting system for DSP training.
 These providers are given access to the

 The DSP Course Coordinator is responsible for ensuring the completion of the